Data encryption in Teampass

 Encryption is performed on

 custom fields.
-In other words the password string stored by the users are encrypted in database and cannot be discovered.
+In other words the password strings stored by the users are encrypted in the database.

 All other fields are in clear text in the database.